Last updated June 21, 2021 by OC Crew

 Oozing independence and self-reliance, “Wingman” is Boys World’s second single and the second track on While You Were Out.
 It’s also the song to listen to if you want to learn each of their voices quickly.
 The heavy-hitting, funk groove blends well with their jazzy vocals; and you can hear the distinctiveness of their five voices that sound just as good together as they do separately.

 “Tiptoe”, the third track released ahead of the EP, shows yet another side of Boys World as rap joins the mix.
 Its haunting trap composition complements the mystery as they tackle relationship dynamics head-on; calling out an almost-partner who won’t commit.
 Fourth track “Relapse” is the first original ballad from the group, and a dip into vulnerability as they speak on the relatable emotions that come with not quite being able to let go of an ill-fitted relationship.
 In “Touched by an Angel”, self-worth is energetically reclaimed, closing out the EP on a high note.

 From beginning to end, While You Were Out tells a story common to many relationships, and does so in a way that’s youthful, nostalgic, and refreshing.
 There’s a song to fit every mood, and no matter how young or old you feel, there’s an emotional realness on the EP that makes it extremely easy to connect to the lyrics.

 With such a strong start, it will be exciting to see where the group goes moving forward.
 This is only the beginning for these stars on the rise, and we can’t wait to be a part of their sparkling world.

 Boys World performed While You Were Out in full at their first livestream concert on April 23, which featured interviews and games along with the music.
-The group also dropped a sneak peek of their upcoming video for “Relapse,” which will be released on April 29.
+The group also dropped a sneak peek of their upcoming video for “Relapse,” which you can watch here!